davmirand/tuning_mod/README.md

 	* Retransmission rate
 	* Queue Occupancy Threshold
 	* Has a Learning mode and a Tuning mode
--	When set to Tuning mode, will dynmically set the the suggested tuning changes without manual intervention
+-	When set to Tuning mode, will dynamically set the suggested tuning changes without manual intervention
 	* Learning mode will only make suggestions which can be found in the log
-	* Any changes to the system are automaticallly logged.
+	* Any changes to the system are automatically logged.
--	Uses "ethtool" to manipulate buffer rings of a network device in order to get petter performance
+-	Uses "ethtool" to manipulate buffer rings of a network device in order to get better performance
--	If Queue Occupancy on one node gets above some threshold and the retransmission rate on the other node gets too high the Tuning Module will lower the pacing (if in Tuning mode) or suggest some value to lower it too.
-It will then put back the pacing to its original state after the transfer is over.
+-	If Queue Occupancy on one node gets above some threshold and the retransmission rate on the other node gets too high, the Tuning Module will lower the pacing (if in Tuning mode) or suggest some value to lower it to.
+In addition, it may also use the Hop Latency as a factor in deciding how to adjust the pacing if so desired.
+It will constantly adjust the pacing during the life of the transfer.
+The pacing will be set back to its original state after the transfer is over.
--	Monitors RTT use bpf trace tools and also with the use of "ping".
+-	Monitors RTT using bpf trace tools and also with the use of "ping".
 -	Added the ability for clients (hpnssh, etc.) to connect to the Tuning Module in order to receive data for monitoring purposes.